Updated on Feb 23rd, 2024

 - Compatible with Grove Ecosystem

 Interested to learn more?
-Learn more about the ODYSSEY x86J4105800 on the Seeed Online Store now!
+Learn more about the ODYSSEY x86J4158 on the Seeed Online Store now!

 Beginner-Friendly: Raspberry Pi 4B

 If you’re a beginner or if you’re looking for a beginner-friendly option for your child, you most certainly won’t go wrong with the Raspberry Pi 4B.
-Although the popular Raspberry Pi isn’t as powerful as the other recommendations I’ve shared so far , it is still a very capable SBC for anyone who is trying to learn Edge AI or general computing.
-You’ll also benefit greatly from the extensive range of projects and support from the Raspberry Pi community!
+Although the popular Raspberry Pi isn’t as powerful as the other recommendations I’ve shared so far, it is still a very capable SBC for anyone who is trying to learn Edge AI or general computing.
+Check how to run TensorFlow model on reTerminal(a Raspberry Pi CM4 powered HMI device) with TensorFlow Lite Runtime.

 TinyML: Is Edge AI Possible on Microcontrollers?